George Hall (baseball)

-George William Hall (March 29, 1849 – June 11, 1923) was a professional baseball player who played in the National Association and later the National League.
+George William Hall (March 29, 1849 – June 11, 1923) was an English born professional baseball player who played in the National Association and later the National League.
 Born in Stepney, England, Hall later immigrated to the U.S. He made his professional debut on May 5, 1871.
 While playing for the Louisville Grays, he was banned from Major League Baseball after an 1877 gambling scandal.

 Early career

 Prior to the inception of professional leagues, Hall played for the Brooklyn Atlantics.
 He commenced his professional career with the Washington Olympics of the National Association in 1871, hitting .294 in 32 games.
 He played for the Baltimore Canaries in 1872 and 1873 seasons, hitting .336 and .345 respectively.
 Playing mostly center field up to this point, he shifted from center to right field the following year when he played for the 1874 champions, the Boston Red Stockings.
 After just one season with the Red Stockings, he moved on to play for the Philadelphia Athletics, where he had another good season at the plate, hitting .299, with four home runs, which placed second in the league behind Jim O'Rourke's six.